ofrik2/prompt-engineering-project/docs/ARCHITECTURE.md

 This document describes the structure of the project and how the main parts of the code fit together.
 The system is a **research tool** that:

-- generates tasks and prompts,
+- generates tasks and prompts
-- sends them to an LLM,
+- sends them to an LLM
-- collects the answers,
+- collects the answers
-- evaluates the results.
+- evaluates the results

 ---